teamplayer3/postcard-bindgen/examples/no_std/README.md

 # Example no_std

-Shows how to use this crate in a project to generate bindings.
+Demonstrates how to use this crate in a project to generate bindings.

 ## Setup

-The main project must be build up as a [cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
-The executable to generate the bindings is a member of it.
+The main project must be structured as a [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
+The executable responsible for generating the bindings must be a member of this workspace.

 ```toml
 [workspace]